 about it.
 The Aldingtons still live at Turn End, Middle Turn is lived in by its

 original owners, while The Turn is currently let.
 The estate also includes a 19th

 century cottage 9 Townside, and a Victorian house 6+8 High Street, which was converted

 by the Aldingtons in the 1970s to provide flats, and office space for the growing

-Turn End Charitable Trust, with the help of some generous sponsorship, has recently reprinted the book 'A Garden and Three Houses', telling the story of Turn End.
+The Turn End Trust, with the help of some generous sponsorship, reprinted the book 'A Garden and Three Houses' in 2010, telling the story of Turn End.
 The book is described more fully on 'The Book' page where there is also an order form.